 Another thing to keep in mind is that Express Deals are non-refundable, so booking locks you into the deal even if it turns out to be less than desirable (though the Best Price Guarantee does refund you 200% of the difference if you find the same flight listed at a lower cost anytime until 24 hours before check-in).
 Regardless, it’s always a good idea to shop around, including running searches on sites like Google Flights and Momondo along with airline booking sites and other OTAs, before going for an Express Deal, even if you’re a flexible traveler.

-How to book a flight on Priceline
+How to book a flight on Priceline step by step

 Booking on Priceline is pretty straightforward.
 Once you’ve selected your itinerary, simply type in your passenger information and payment details, await flight confirmation, and you’re on your way.